Diet tips for maintaining top mental health

 Minerals are also critical to mental functioning and performance.
 Magnesium and manganese are crucial for sustained brain energy.
 Sodium, potassium, and calcium are also important in the thinking process as they facilitate the transmission of neurochemical messages in the brain.
 An easy way to get most of your important vitamins and minerals is to simply take a multivitamin each day.

 The final key component in maintaining a healthy and efficient brain is also the most simplest and most readily available: water.
 Studies have shown that the vast majority of adults do not consume enough water daily and the consequences can be severe.
-Even mildly dehydration decreases your mental energy significantly, impairing memory and cognitive function.
+Even mild dehydration decreases your mental energy significantly, impairing memory and cognitive function.
 In fact, as little as a 2% drop in body water can cause faulty short-term memory, trouble with basic math, and difficulty focusing on a computer screen or on a printed page for more than a few seconds at a time.
 To stay properly hydrated, try to drink at least three liters of water per day.

 With all of this in mind, here are a few night-before-the test dinner, and before-the-test breakfast suggestions: